a-churchill/attendance-bot/README.md

 ![heroku pipeline](imgs/heroku-pipeline.png "Heroku Pipeline")

-The pipeline is set up to automatically deploy anything pushed to the `heroku` branch of this repository.
-However, the `heroku` branch only contains the code in the `heroku` directory; we can't deploy the entire repository to Heroku, because Heroku can't figure out what it actually needs to deploy.
-So to push only that code, we use git's `subtree` feature.
-See the aliases [above](#first-time-setup) for the `git heroku` alias which makes this easy.
-Then once CI passes, it will be deployed in staging!

-Once deployed in staging (and tested manually, if necessary)

 ### Google Apps Script Information

 We use the `clasp` CLI to push/deploy the Google Apps Script project.
 We use a hack ([described here](https://github.com/ericanastas/deploy-google-app-script-action)) to allow authenticating with Google Apps Script from GitHub Actions.
-Currently the execution is tied to Andrew's Google account (chu.andrew.8@gmail.com), so adding this script to a different sheet would require sharing that spreadsheet and script with that account.
+Currently the execution is tied to Andrew's Google account (<chu.andrew.8@gmail.com>), so adding this script to a different sheet would require sharing that spreadsheet and script with that account.

 ## Contributing

 Contributions and suggestions are welcome!
-Feel free to [submit an issue](https://github.com/xxaxdxcxx/attendance-bot/issues/new) or open a pull request.
+Feel free to [submit an issue](https://github.com/a-churchill/attendance-bot/issues/new) or open a pull request.

 ### Development Instructions